-The X and Y receivers, fitted into their half-opened housing, look like this:

-Shielding of the circuit, although not shown in the picture, is very important, since the circuit is very sensitive to electromagnetic disturbances in its vicinity as commonly encountered with the proliferation of switch mode power supplies and motor controllers.
+Figure 4 shows the X and Y receivers, fitted into their half-opened housing.
+Shielding of the circuit, although not shown in the picture, is very important, since the circuit is very sensitive to electromagnetic disturbances in its vicinity, as commonly encountered with the proliferation of switch mode power supplies and motor controllers.